 We strive to create performance opportunities throughout the year and are justifiably proud of our reputation for professional, top-quality productions, such as Les Misérables, Evita, West Side Story, School of Rock and Sister Act.
-The next big show, Legally Blonde, is currently being planned for November 2022.
+The next big show, Disney's The Little Mermaid, is currently being planned for November 2023.